etiennebacher/altdoc/docs/reference.md

 ### Value

 No value returned.
 Creates files in folder 'docs'.
+Other files and folders are not modified.

 ### Examples